2S9 Nona: Description

-Operational History
+Operational history

 They have been deployed by Russia during the 2022 Russian invasion of Ukraine.
-In July 2022 video on social media purported to show Ukrainian forces using M777 to destroy towed 2B16 Nona-K in Hoptivka on the border to Russia.
-In August 2022 Ukraine's armed forces claimed to use four captured, Russian 2S9 against Russian forces.
-In November 2022 a 2S23-SVK Nona was photographed in Ukrainian service, it was reportedly captured from Russian forces in March and took months to refit.
+In July 2022, video on social media purportedly shows Ukrainian forces using M777 to destroy a towed 2B16 Nona-K in Hoptivka on the border with Russia.
+In August 2022, Ukraine's armed forces claimed to use four captured Russian 2S9 against Russian forces.
+In November 2022, a 2S23-SVK Nona was photographed in Ukrainian service.
+It was reportedly captured from Russian forces and took months to refit.

+On 26 March 2024, Ukrainian forces destroyed a Russia 2S9 Nona 120 mm mortar with a GLSDB and left another “burning” in Zaporizhzhia.
+In June 2024 Ukraine used a drone to destroy a 2S9 Nona that had been equipped with turtle tank style add on armour.

 Variants

-Variants of the 120mm Nona mortar:
+Variants of the 120 mm Nona mortar: